alexvallcorba/Cool-and-Wonderful-Guide-to-the-World/README.md

 #### PostMVP

-- Make a new request (dif API?)to get more data and img of each individual object.
+- Make a new request to get more data and img of each individual object.

 - Append new data and img.